-The 2005 Waikiki Offshore Series finished Saturday with two windward leeward races off Waikiki.
+The 2005 Waikiki Offshore Series finished Saturday with two windward-leeward races off Waikiki.
 The medium trade winds and small seas were a welcome relief from the 8 – 12 foot seas and 35+ kts winds that challenged the racers all week.

 Philippe Kahn’s Transpac 52 Pegasus turned in a stellar performance with 8 firsts out of 9 races.
 Winning first in Division 1 and first overall to earn the King Kamehameha Trophy.
-A hand carved Koa wood replica of the Hawaiian Sailing Canoe Hokule’a.
-“I sail everywhere around the world and the conditions in Hawaii were the best: Winds from 15 to 35 knots and waves from 1 to 12 ft, tropical waters and unbelievably beautiful scenery.
+A hand-carved Koa wood replica of the Hawaiian Sailing Canoe Hokule’a.
+“I sail everywhere around the world and the conditions in Hawaii were the best: Winds from 15 to 35 knots and waves from 1 to 12 ft, tropical waters, and unbelievably beautiful scenery.
 It doesn’t get better than this!” said Kahn.

 Charles Burnett’s Transpac 52 Braveheart finished 2nd in Division 1 and 3rd overall.
 Isao Mita’s R/P 72 Beecom finished 3rd in division 1 and 7th overall.

-In Division 2, Dave Nottage’s J44 Kaimiloa III came back from a broken boom in race 8 to finished first in Division 2 and second overall.
+In Division 2, Dave Nottage’s J44 Kaimiloa III came back from a broken boom in Race 8 to finish first in Division 2 and second overall.
 Kaimiloa also won the award for Top Hawaiian Boat.
 John Myhre & Harvey Arkin’s Farr 43 Flash Gordon finished second in Division 2 and 5th overall.
 Gary Fanger’s 1D35 Sensation finished on a high note winning race 10 in class and overall to be the only boat in the fleet to beat Pegasus.
 They finished third in class and 4th overall.